susanneahammer/art/images/readme.txt

-This folder holds image files
+These subfolder hold image files